wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deliver-decision-making-insights-with-power-bi/includes/3-use-artificial-intelligence-add-narratives-detect-anomalies-data.md

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE4HuXU]

-Since this feature is in preview, you will need to first turn on the feature switch by going to File > Options and Settings > Options > Preview feature and make sure Smart narrative visual is turned on:
+You will need to first turn on the feature switch by going to File > Options and Settings > Options > Preview feature and make sure Smart narrative visual is turned on:

 ![Option to turn on Smart Narratives in Power BI.](../media/smart-narratives-september-2020.png)

 Read more about [smart narratives in Power BI](https://powerbi.microsoft.com/blog/smart-narrative-preview/).

-## Anomaly detection (coming soon)
+## Anomaly detection

 Report authors will be able to add enrichments to visualizations to automatically find anomalies based on personalized parameters.
 Selecting an anomaly will trigger a further analysis that explains the anomaly for the end user.
 These explanations can be customized by the report author.